 Our trees are largely old English varieties of apple and pear, including the Flower of Kent, (grafted from the original tree) which led Isaac Newton to establish the laws of gravity.
 And Court Pendu Plat, which was supposed to have come to Britain with the Romans.

-In Eynsham there was a famous old orchard from where comes a whole list of 20th century local apples, including the Eynsham Dumpling, Eynsham Challenger, Jennifer Wastie, Jennifer, Oxford Yeoman and Old Fred.
+Eynsham was once famous for its apple growing.
+The Wastie Family bred nationally famous apples until the late 20th century.
+You can read about them here.
+A few trees remain of their old orchard from where comes a whole list of 20th century local apples, including the Eynsham Dumpling, Eynsham Challenger, Jennifer Wastie, Jennifer, Oxford Yeoman and Old Fred.
 It is now beneath the A40.
+But we have re-introduced them into Long Mead Orchard.